linocardi92/odin-landing-page/README.md

 This is the **Landing page** project for the Flexbox section of the TOP's foundation course.

+This page is composed by four main sections:

+### Header

+On the top of the page you will see the header with on top the **Logo** and three links with *Plan, reservations and questions* and on the middle a quote, the sign in button and an image of a plane.

+### Destinations

+Here you will see the images of three main company's destinations.

+### Quote

+A great aphorism on the fly.

+### Sign in form

+A form with a phrase and the sign in button.

 ### Disclaimer

 TOP hasn't got a flight company and this project is entirely a product of my imagination.